AlexPerrotton/microblue/README.md

 scan on
 ```

-went your micro:bit is discover
+Went your micro:bit is discover

 ```sh
 scan off